-Under the Bill, however, not only the mining charter but also the codes and the housing standards are now to form part of the MPRDA.
-The Bill nevertheless gives the power to amend all of these documents to the minister, rather than to Parliament.
+In addition, the Bill not only elevates the mining charter and these other documents to the status of legislation, but also gives the power to amend them to the minister, rather than to Parliament.
 It thus states that 'the minister shall, as and when the need arises, amend or repeal' the mining charter, as well as the housing standards and the codes.
-[Section 74 Bill, amending Section 100, MPRDA]
+[Clause 74 Bill, amending Section 100, MPRDA]

 Empowering the minister to amend or repeal a part of the MPRDA is inconsistent with the Constitution, which gives this legislative power to Parliament.
 It also bypasses constitutional procedures for the adoption and amendment of legislation, which include the need for public participation in the legislative process (as earlier outlined).
-It further contradicts the doctrine of the separation of powers, on which South Africa's constitutional order is founded.
+In addition, it means that Parliament has no control over the circumstances in which the punitive provisions in the MPRDA - those providing for the suspension and/or cancellation of mining rights in response to a breach of the statute - will apply.

+The provisions of the Bill also contradict the doctrine of the separation of powers, on which South Africa's constitutional order is founded.
 Under this doctrine, Parliament is the branch of government entrusted with the adoption, amendment and repeal of legislation.
 By contrast, the executive's role is to administer the laws which the legislature has adopted.
 The executive may not assume or encroach on powers which are reserved for the legislature.
 The Bill ignores these core principles and is thus prima facie unconstitutional.

-The president's concern about the constitutionality of this provision is well-founded, but was nevertheless rejected by the National Assembly on spurious grounds.
-In dismissing the president's views, the chairman of the portfolio committee on mineral resources, Sahlulele Luzipo simply asserted that the relevant issue is 'not a constitutional matter'.
-However, this statement is hardly convincing.
+The president's concern about the constitutionality of these provisions is well-founded, but was nevertheless rejected by the National Assembly on spurious grounds.
+In dismissing the president's views, the chairman of the portfolio committee on mineral resources, Sahlulele Luzipo, simply stated that the relevant issue is 'not a constitutional matter'.
+However, this assertion is not convincing and cannot be accepted as definitive.

-Mr Luzipo also said that the mining charter is 'a tool of transformation which has to be complied with and thus cannot be excluded from the Bill'. [www.businesslive.co.za, 25 August 2016] However, this overlooks the fundamental principle that the executive cannot usurp law-making functions that are reserved for the legislature.
-It also overlooks the fact that the Constitutional Court has consistently upheld challenges against legislation that purport to give the executive the power to make law.
-Relevant judgments here include Executive Council, Western Cape Legislature, and others v President of the Republic of South Africa and others, [1995(4) SA 877 (CC), para 51] and Justice Alliance of South Africa v President of the Republic of South Africa and others, Freedom under Law v President of the Republic of South Africa and others, Centre for Applied Legal Studies and another v President of the Republic of South Africa and others.
-[2011(5) SA 388 (CC), paras 53-65]
+Mr Luzipo also said that the mining charter is 'a tool of transformation which has to be complied with and thus cannot be excluded from the Bill'. [www.businesslive.co.za, 25 August 2016] However, this view brushes aside Parliament's constitutional obligation to facilitate public involvement in the legislative process and to ensure that all legislation it adopts is fully consistent with the Constitution.
+It also overlooks the fundamental principle that the executive cannot usurp law-making functions that are reserved for the legislature, as the Constitutional Court had repeatedly stressed.
+Relevant judgments here include Executive Council, Western Cape Legislature, and others v President of the Republic of South Africa and others, [1995(4) SA 877 (CC), para 51] and Justice Alliance of South Africa v President of the Republic of South Africa and others, Freedom under Law v President of the Republic of South Africa and others, Centre for Applied Legal Studies and another v President of the Republic the Republic of the Republic of the Republi